-- Your recovery plans incorporate lessons learned.
+- Recovery plans incorporate lessons learned.

 - You continually update your recovery strategies.

-- Your organization manages public relations post-incident.
+- The organization manages public relations post-incident.

-- You notify internal and external stakeholders as well as executive and management teams about your recovery activities.
+- You notify internal and external stakeholders as well as executive and management teams about recovery activities.

 What is NIST Compliance?